SemanticBeeng/play-scalajs-showcase/README.md

 The intent is to create a TodoClient and a TodoServer that share the same API, TodoIntf.

+The question is what is the role of Play! controllers in this context

-This uses use Play! controllers only for marshalling,
+1. This approach uses Play! controllers for marshalling

-As opposed to using AutoWire, this approach preserves the Play! strongly typed controllers so callers of these controllers can access the same functionality, even if through a slightly different, web like API.
+1. As opposed to using AutoWire, this approach preserves the Play! strongly typed controllers.

+This way, the semantics/functionality behind the shared business API can be consumed through

+1. Directly through the TodoIntf and TodoClient or

+1. Through the Play! controllers which provide a very closely related, even though slightly different, web like API.